 “I don’t like the way she speaks to you.”
 He looked over me as if the pain of being humiliated was somehow physically evident on my face.
 “I take it she’s your boss?”

 He laughed softly, directing my attention to his mouth.
-I diverted my eyes quickly, but I felt my face flush when I realized how awkward I was being.
-I needed to stop crushing on the donor and get back to proving I could actually do something right.
+I diverted my eyes quickly.
+I needed to stop checking out the donor.
+Excuse me.
+Mr. Bellisario.
+And get back to proving I could actually do something right.
+Well, on Monday because I wasn't about to make a miraculous comeback tonight.

 “I’ll speak with Oscar about this,” he said, his eyes meeting mine.